guido57/EBAZ4205/docs/how-to-build.md

     $ petalinux-package --boot --force --fsbl ./images/linux/zynq_fsbl.elf --fpga ./project-spec/hw-description/ebaz4205_wrapper.bit --u-boot
 ```

-I strongly "suggest to create a .wic sd card image file to flash it directly to the sd card with BalenaEtcher or similar
+I strongly "suggest" to create a .wic sd card image file to flash it directly to the sd card with BalenaEtcher or similar

 ```console
 $ # generate a .wic file
     $ petalinux-package --wic
 ```

-## If you don't like the .wic file, you can optionally prepare the microSD card and load files on it (not suggested!)
+## If you don't like the .wic file, you can manually prepare the microSD card and load files on it (not suggested!)

 you need: